-I established my photography business thanks to the Louvre Museum for which I was working making photos at the Museum, back in 2001.
+I established my photography business at to the Louvre Museum in Paris back in 2001.

 Thank you!